teriflix/scrite/docs/advanced-editing.md

 ![](screenshots/advanced-editing/001.jpg)

-From this point onwards, you can type any word from the selected language in phonetic-English and Scrite translates its when you hit space or any punctuation mark.
+From this point onwards, you can type any word from the selected language in phonetic-English and Scrite transliterates it when you hit space or any punctuation mark.

 ![](screenshots/advanced-editing/002.jpg)